AvirukBasak/libxalloc/README.md

 If such reserved memory is released back to the OS during `xfree` call then the total of all memory released is returned.

 ## Warning
-- Writing to invalid memory allocated by `libxalloc` will break the memory cleanup function.
+- Overflowing buffer allocated by `libxalloc` may cause an `abort`.
 - Segmentation faults during execution can be attributed to `libc`.
 - `libc` will break functionality of library.